wagtail/rfcs/text/089-atag-audit.md

 > (Level A).
 See [Implementing A.4.2.1](http://www.w3.org/TR/2015/NOTE-IMPLEMENTING-ATAG20-20150924/#sc_a421).

-**Fail**.
+**Pass**.
 The following functionality would be used to meet Part A and needs to be described either in the documentation or in the user interface:

-- Image title fields’ usage as alt text
+The following functionality is described in the user interface:

+- Restore revisions
+- Command palette trigger
+- Keyboard shortcuts
   - Page-level keyboard shortcuts
+  - Rich text formatting
+  - Markdown commands for rich text
+  - Comment in rich text

+The following functionality is described in the documentation:

+- Images’ alt text management
 - Skip link
 - Collapsible sections
 - Link to specific collapsible sections